iramosgutierrez/afliber/content/collaborate/general_instructions.md

 <h3 style="text-align: center">This section is still under construction <i class="fa fa-drafting-compass"></i></h3>

-To collaborate in the further versions of AFLIBER, please send an email to atlasfloraiberica@gmail.com attaching .csv or .xlsx files with your contributions.
+To collaborate in the further versions of AFLIBER, please use our
+<a href="/mailform/">contact form</a>
+attaching .csv or .xlsx files with your contributions.
+__If you need to upload large files send us an email directly to
+<a href="mailto:atlasfloraiberica@gmail.com" class="email">atlasfloraiberica@gmail.com</a>__

 Note that,
 depending on the case, several documents may be needed (if you want a new species to appear, not only the taxonomic information should be provided, but